by Jenny Rose | Aug 27, 2022 | Connection & Community, Emotional Intelligence

 I will probably unconsciously default to avoidance for the rest of my life.
 It’s a deeply-rooted pattern.
 I’m socially rewarded for being “nice.”
 On the other hand, I personally value authenticity and honesty far more than I do niceness.
 I want to grow up to be direct and clear.
 Not mean, but not avoidant or arguing with what is, either.
 It’s a fine line, one I don’t walk steadily or gracefully.

-But I’m not going to avoid trying.
+But I’m not going to avoid the attempt.

 Photo by Jon Flobrant on Unsplash